 Caulfield, L.S and Simpson, E (2019) 'Arts based interventions in the justice system.'
 In: Udwudike, P, Graham, H, McNeill, F, Raynor, P, Taxman, F.S and Trotter, C, eds.
 Routledge companion to rehabilitative work in criminal justice.
 Routledge, Abingdon.
 ISBN 9781138103320 (Forthcoming)

-Simpson, E, Morgan, C and Caulfield, L.S (2018) 'Outside in: narratives of creative practitioners working in the criminal justice system.'
+Simpson, E, Morgan, C and Caulfield, L.S (2019) 'From the outside in: narratives of creative arts practitioners working in the criminal justice system.'
 The Howard Journal of Criminal Justice.
 ISSN 0265-5527 (Forthcoming)